risingwavelabs/rfcs/rfcs/0081-dynmical-config-for-stream-job.md

 ## Background
 Currently, we have lots of config, switch and parameter for the streaming execution.
 They often used for performance optimization for different workload.
 But they distributed different places currently.
-- constant value in code, can not alter, such as
+- hardcode as constant value, can not alter, such as
   - `STATE_CLEANING_PERIOD_EPOCH` https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/src/stream/src/common/table/state_table.rs#L65
   - `TOPN_CACHE_HIGH_CAPACITY_FACTOR` https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/src/stream/src/executor/top_n/top_n_cache.rs#L30
-  - `max_dirty_groups_heap_size` https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/src/stream/src/executor/test_utils.rs#L506
 - in specified stream plan node's proto, such as
   - `OverWindowCachePolicy` https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/proto/stream_plan.proto#L676-L690,
 - stored in the `StreamGraph` as a `StreamEnvironment`, such as
   - `timezone`. https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/proto/stream_plan.proto#L829-L832, https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/proto/meta.proto#L100
+    - It is expected not to alter, which will be explained below
+- stores as the global config such as
+  - `max_dirty_groups_heap_size` https://github.com/risingwavelabs/risingwave/blob/a8aa905ef26ef8c00f55a7c5b8ce76e6a0f7b72d/src/common/src/config.rs#L801

-    - It is expected not to alter, which will be explained below And in future we might introduce more parameters for streaming, such as `log_store_capacity`.
+And in future we might introduce more parameters for streaming, such as `log_store_capacity`.

 In other database, those parameter is declared by session variable or session config.
 It is because the compute task is bounded in those batch system and it is not necessary to alter the config for a running job.
 But for a long-running streaming job, alter the config for a created and processing job is needed.